sjsikora/Hour-of-Code/README.md

 ### Day 10 2/13/23

 Missed another day.
 But today kept working on the app.
 Mostly just following along with a guide on how to make users login.
-Think I actually mightjust skip to the backend.
+Think I actually might just skip to the backend.
 I really don't like front end work, and swift, although it may not be, just feels so messy to me.

 ### Day 9 2/11/23